zackmcnulty/Gene_Regulatory_Network_Game/README.md

 determine the missing connections in the network.
 Descriptions of the available experiments and their costs are given in the [experiments.md](experiments.md) file.
 For these experiments, players can specify both a perturbation (i.e. downregulating a specific gene) and a data collection type (i.e. collect RNA data vs protein data).
 This data will have noise and it will have error, as all experiments do.
+This data will come from the true network.
+Using Tellurium or some other software, students should simulate their current best guess of the true model/network and compare it with the data to try to improve it.

 Also provided is a list of [assumptions](assumptions.md) the players can make about the network.
 The goal of the game is to guess which connections are missing as accurately as possible.